jmhungdev/jmhungdev.github.io/README.markdown

-This is the git workshop for jmhung.github.io, the personal website for Jimmy Hung template forked from bjornarneson.github.io
+This is Jimmy Hung's personal website hosted by Github Pages
+visit: jmhung.dev